-Forecasting interest using the average debt balance is the more intuitive approach because a company repays debt over the course of the borrowing period (and reduced principal directly results in less interest).
+Forecasting interest using the average debt balance is the more intuitive approach, because a company repays debt over the borrowing term (and reduced principal directly results in less interest).

-The greater the percentage of the original debt principal paid down over the borrowing term, the more the incurred interest expense should decline, all else being equal.
+The greater the percentage of the original debt principal paid down over the borrowing term, the more the interest expense declines, all else being equal.

 Interest Expense Formula

 The formula for calculating the annual interest expense in a financial model is as follows.

 For example, if a company has a total of $100 million in debt at a fixed interest rate of 8%, the annual interest expense is calculated by multiplying the average debt principal by the interest rate.

 Assuming there is no debt paydown during the year — i.e. the debt principal remains constant at $100 million — the annual interest equals $6 million.